-“Fear is the worst thing a social species can experience and it causes permanent damage to the brain” ~ Karen Overall, MA, VMD, PhD, DACVB, CAAB: World-Renowned Veterinary Behaviorist
+“Fear is the worst thing a social species can experience and it causes permanent damage to the brain” ~ Karen Overall, MA, VMD, Ph.D., DACVB, CAAB: World-Renowned Veterinary Behaviorist.

-At Barker Animal Hospital, we don’t’ believe veterinary visits should ever be stressful events for any pet.
-Fear, anxiety and stress can have significant health consequences for animals, which should be avoided.
+At Barker Animal Hospital, we don’t believe veterinary visits should ever be stressful events for any pet.
+Fear, anxiety, and stress can have significant health consequences for animals, which should be avoided.
 By working together, we can help lessen your best friend’s fear of veterinary care.
-The following are some of the methods we use to protect your pet’s emotional wellbeing:
+The following are some of the methods we use to protect your pet’s emotional well-being:

 Allow pets in carriers to come out on their own.
 Treats or toys can also be used to encourage pets to explore and become more comfortable in their new environment.
 We will attempt to perform any exams or procedures where your pet is most comfortable (table, floor, lap, etc.).
 If your pet becomes reactive and cannot be calmed, we may recommend rescheduling the appointment and using a prescribed sedative.

 Our staff members speak using soft voices in the room and work hard to proactively keep noise to a minimum.
-We invite you to do the same (includes silencing phones) to help your pet remain calm.
+We invite you to do the same (including silencing phones) to help your pet remain calm.
 We frequently play gentle music that has been shown to have a calming effect on pets.

 When medically appropriate, our doctors may prescribe medications that help to take the edge off your pet’s anxiety and make them feel more relaxed.
+Learn more about pre-visit pharmaceuticals here.

 Unless inappropriate for your companion’s health, we have a variety of treats to reinforce positive experiences, help your pet associate the hospital with a fun event and hopefully reset his or her state of mind.
 Avoid giving the same treats at home to make the veterinary visit more rewarding for your pet.

 To help pets feel safe and calm, we defuse species-specific ‘chemical signals,’ which only dogs or cats detect, in our lobby and exam rooms.
-We also apply pheromones to ourselves and equipment.
+We also apply pheromones to ourselves and our equipment.
 These are also available for purchase to use at home and while traveling.

 Our Fear Free Visit Kit includes Feliway wipes for cats (to be used on carrier/car surfaces) and a sample of Adaptil spray for dogs, which can be applied to a bandana and tied around a pet’s neck or sprayed onto clothing/car surfaces.